 This blog entry will point you toward some sources for implementing high availability/load balancing applications for Asterisk-based phone systems.

 Redfone Communications has announced compatibility of the foneBridge2 product with Elastix.
-Check out the two links to the press releases from both entities.

 New Video Shows Your How to Install trixbox